Friday, July 30, 2010

 What you should know about Malaysian clients:

-1. Huge gap of understanding art & design process.
+1. Huge gap of understanding art and design process (thinking).
 They thought designers use wizard or plugin to create work in seconds.

 3. There are some amazing clients you can brag about, who understand design process and respect creativity and it's price tag.
 But you don't get that everyday.